CyberLink: Facial recognition and AI

-Ranked one of the best in the NIST Face Recognition Vendor Test (VISA and WILD tests) with up to 99.7% accuracy rate.
+Ranked as one of the best in the NIST Face Recognition Vendor Test (VISA and WILD tests) with up to 99.7% accuracy rate.

 Mobile apps

 CyberLink released its first mobile app, MediaStory, in 2010.
-Since then, the company has introduced another 14 apps on Android, iOS and Windows mobile platforms, including PhotoDirector and PowerDirector.
+Since then, the company has introduced another 14 apps on Android, iOS, and Windows mobile platforms, including PhotoDirector and PowerDirector.
 CyberLink spun off its beauty products to a sister company named Perfect Corp. in June 2015.